CLI command for workload authentication

 -

-You have an identity token from your workload provider and it's set as the
+For JWT authentication: You have an identity token from your workload provider and it's set as an environment variable.

 -